Anchorage, AK tap water: what’s in it in 2026

-Serving 290K residents via Anchorage Water and Wastewater Utility · Anchorage, AK drinking water is supplied by Anchorage Water and Wastewater Utility.
-EPA and utility monitoring commonly focus on issues such as PFAS from Elmendorf AFB, Naturally soft / corrosive water, Legacy fuel spills.
-Drought rules, inter-tie agreements, and emergency blending can temporarily move where your water is sourced from—even when the utility name stays the same.
+Serving 290K residents via Anchorage Water and Wastewater Public water system · Anchorage, AK drinking water is supplied by Anchorage Water and Wastewater Public water system.
+EPA and public water system monitoring commonly focus on issues such as PFAS from Elmendorf AFB, Naturally soft / corrosive water, Legacy fuel spills.
+Drought rules, inter-tie agreements, and emergency blending can temporarily move where your water is sourced from—even when the public water system name stays the same.
 Enter your ZIP to see how current source routing and treatment performance show up in federal databases for your system this year.

 Anchorage water meets EPA legal standards, but legal compliance is not the same as being free of health concerns.
 The issues flagged below are worth understanding before deciding whether to filter.
 EPA limits are often set below what independent scientists recommend as safe thresholds.